-Entrepreneurship: How to Take Business Ideas from Concept to Creation
+How Entrepreneurs Can Take Ideas from Concept to Creation

 Ever come across a product or service that you had the for months or maybe even years ago?
-Perhaps that frustrated you because someone else launched a based on your and is now earning a on it!
-Maybe you feel like you missed your to create something special.
+Perhaps that frustrated you because another entrepreneur launched a based on your and is now earning a on it!
+Maybe you feel like you missed your to dive into entrepreneurship and create something special.

 The problem for any or -in-the-making is that ideas are cheap.
 If I gave you a prompt and asked you to brainstorm 10 ideas for that challenge prompt, you could easily come up with at least 10, if not more.
 What separates us from the who is now profiting off of your or project is execution.
 That is, they successfully took that from concept to creation and then started a .

 I have spent years, facilitating and events like Techstars Weekend and teaching audiences the fundamentals of , , and creation so that aspiring entrepreneurs can take their and launch a .
 I teach the same strategies to students in courses or programs at the University of Pennsylvania and Sarah Lawrence College.
 With a surge in interest in becoming an or learning about , these events and programs have been in high demand.

 To become an , it is important that we successfully get that out of our heads and onto paper so that we can begin to develop it into what could eventually become a .